apache/seatunnel-web/README.md

 * Then you can get the installer package in `${Your_code_dir}/seatunnel-dist/target`, For example:`apache-seatunnel-2.3.3-SNAPSHOT-bin.tar.gz`
 * Run `tar -zxvf apache-seatunnel-2.3.3-SNAPSHOT-bin.tar.gz` to unzip the installer package.
 * Run `cd apache-seatunnel-2.3.3-SNAPSHOT & sh bin/seatunnel-cluster.sh -d` to run the SeaTunnel Zeta Engine Server.
+* Please confirm that port 5801 is being monitored by the SeaTunnelServer process.

 ##### 2.1.2 Download installer package and deploy
 The other way to install SeaTunnel Zeta Engine Server is download the installer package from https://seatunnel.apache.org/download and deploy.